-- Claim: A request for payment that you or your health care provider submits to your health insurer when you get items or services you think are covered.
+- Claim: A request for payment that you or your health care provider submits to your health insurer.

-- Formulary: A list of prescription drugs covered by a prescription drug plan or another insurance plan offering prescription drug benefits.
-Also called a drug list.
-Covered medications generally fall into three categories:
+- Formulary: A list of prescription drugs covered by a prescription drug plan.
+Medications generally fall into three categories:

 - Generic: These drugs are copies of brand-name drugs that have been on the market for a number of years and are often offered at very cheap prices.